Pisagua (ship): History

 Pisagua was launched on 23 September 1892.
-In that year she sailed to Valparaiso, Chile.
-Her voyage from Lizard Point to Valparaiso taking 71 days.
+In that year she sailed to Valparaíso, Chile.
+Her voyage from Lizard Point to Valparaíso taking 71 days.
 In 1893 she made the voyage from Iquique, Chile to Lizard Point in 74 days.
 She sailed between Germany and Chile until 1896 when she made the voyage from Lizard Point to Calcutta, India in 99 days.
 In 1897, she sailed from Calcutta to Boston, United States in 111 days.
 She then sailed from Philadelphia to Hiogo, Japan in 131 days, the voyage from there to Iquique took 72 days.

 In 1901, Pisagua sailed from Lizard Point to Port Pirie, Australia in 79 days, and from there to Taltal, Chile in a further 32 days.
-In 1904, she was again employed on the route to Chile, sailing from Elbmündung, Germany to Valparaiso in 87 days.
+In 1904, she was again employed on the route to Chile, sailing from the Elbe river in Germany to Valparaíso in 87 days.
 Further voyages were made to Chile in 1907 and 1908.